-- A similar example from Knights of the Old Republic is the Wookiee ceremonial weapon Bacca's Blade.
+- Knights of the Old Republic has the Wookiee ceremonial weapon Bacca's Blade.
 The hilt is with Chuundar, who may be in charge, but is anything but honorable.
 The blade was broken off in a sacred hunt, and (if the player chooses), can be recovered and given to Chuundar's (and Zaalbar's) exiled father.
 If you choose this route, the blade will be re-forged, and is one of the better non-lightsaber blade weapons.

 - In League of Legends, Riven the Shattered Exile had a pretty cool sword, but broke it in rage when she found out about Noxus' corrupt government.
 Her ultimate has her reform it, giving her a large power boost and a shockwave attack.

-- Skyrim has Wuuthrad, a giant two-headed axe and chosen weapon of the ancient hero Ysgramor, must be reforged in order to complete the Companions questline.
+- Wuuthrad, a giant two-headed axe and chosen weapon of the ancient hero Ysgramor, must be reforged in order to complete the Companions questline.
 The scattered pieces serve as sort-of Plot Coupons.

 - The legendary Northern Regalia from Demon's Souls was split into two swords, Soulbrandt (which becomes stronger if its wielder follows the path of Demons) and Demonbrandt (which becomes stronger if its wielder follows the path of Humanity).
 The original sword can be reforged using the two swords and the False King's Demon Soul.